matthewcabral/matthewcabral/README.md

 - 🖥️ [GitHub](https://github.com/matthewcabral)

 ---
+## 💭

-> _ 💭 “Code is like humor.
+> _“Code is like humor.
 When you have to explain it, it’s bad.” – Cory House_
----
-> _ 💭 “Smart people learn from their mistakes and wise people learn from somebody else’s mistakes.” – Jim Paul_
+> _“Smart people learn from their mistakes and wise people learn from somebody else’s mistakes.” – Jim Paul_

 Thanks for stopping by! ⭐